 - The choice of the domain zone depends upon the target audience you create a website for.
 The most popular domain zones are local ones, but sometimes it is useful to use niche domains like *.shop for a web store, for example.

-The majority of hosting providers additionally offer domain registration option.
+The majority of hosting providers additionally offer free domain registration option.
 If there is such an opportunity, go ahead to use it – this is very convenient as a domain name will be automatically attached to your hosting.